LaunchMenu/LaunchMenu/README.md

 All of the feature and bug names follow the camelCase convention.
 Additionally, we try to keep branch names as explicit as possible, without adding irrelevant information.
 E.g.:
 `fix/caretAlwaysFlashing`

+Any new branches must be created from the development branch, and should be merged back into development before getting moved to master when development is released.
+So in case you want to contribute, always pull from development and make PRs to development.

-##### Changelog
+##### Changelog.md

 Whenever a fix or feature is merged to the development branch, it should be added to the changelog.
 The changelog contains a history of changes of previous versions, as well as a `vNext` at the top.
 Any new changes should be added under `vNext` and this title will be replaced by the new version number when it's released from development into master.

 If any of the API changed in a non-backwards compatible manor the change should be listed under `breaking`, everything else goes under `non-breaking`.
 Next, every change should fall under a change type header corresponding with the branch type: feature, fix, or other.
 Finally the change should fall under the name of the package that got changed (the `@launchmenu/` can be omitted).
 The actual change itself should mention a very concise description, and a link to the PR.

-For instance, if I were to add `mnemonics` support to LM in a way that's fully opt-in and backwards compatible, I would add something like this to the `CHANGELOG.md` file:
+For instance, if I were to add `mnemonics` support to LM in a way that's fully opt-in and backwards compatible, I would add something like this to the [`CHANGELOG.md`](https://github.com/LaunchMenu/LaunchMenu/tree/development#changelog) file:

 ```markdown
 # vNext